Satoshi-Engineering/dart-bitcoin-message-signer/README.md

 ### Where do I get the private key from?

-This depends on the bitcoin library you use.
-E.g. [bdk_flutter](https://pub.dev/packages/bdk_flutter) returns the private key as `List<int>`, therefore you can simply transform it using `Uint8List.fromList(privateKey)`.
-Most other libraries probably return the private key either as list too, as hex string or in WIF format.
-In either case you probably need another library to transform the private key into a `Uint8List`.
+This depends on the bitcoin library you use:
+- [bdk_flutter](https://pub.dev/packages/bdk_flutter) returns the private key as `List<int>`, therefore you can simply transform it using `Uint8List.fromList(privateKey)`.
+- **Most other libraries** probably return the private key either as list too, as hex string or in WIF format.
+- If the **private key is in WIF format**, you probably need another library to transform the private key into a `Uint8List`.
+You just have to find a library.

+> [!TIP]
+> **Testing a private key in (bitcoin) WIF format:** You will need to use a conversion tool, e.g. you can use a converter like the one found at https://privatekeys.pw/calc for testing these keys (*WIF --> Priv*).
+Additionally, a simple Google search for "bitcoin WIF to HEX" will provide multiple tool options.

 ### Tip us